Reasonal | 2024 | reasonal.co | App Store

 • Competition.
 Duolingo has a league system, weekly standings and leaderboards.
 There are 10 leagues ranging from bronze to diamond.
 To advance to the next league, you must be among the top 10 users at the end of the week.
 You earn experience points for completing lessons and move up through the leagues when you have enough points.
 As you progress from one league to another, competition becomes more intense.

-Many students felt their learning was disconnected from the real world and outdated.
-Problem-solving was seen as some vague theoretical concept with no immediate practical applications.
+Many people felt their learning was disconnected from the real world and outdated.
+Critical thinking was seen as some vague theoretical concept with no immediate practical applications.

-In interviews with students, I've found that they felt learning in general was often disconnected from reality and outdated.
-Whether online or offline, most professors did not speak the language of their students and students had difficulty applying what they've learned to real life.
+In interviews, I've found that many felt learning in general was often disconnected from reality and outdated.
+Whether online or offline, learners had difficulty applying what they've learned to real life.

-I needed to clear up these misconceptions and show students that problem-solving is a valuable skill that can be applied in many different contexts and can be invaluable for academic success, career advancement, and personal growth.
+I needed to clear up these misconceptions and show that critical thinking is a valuable skill that can be applied in many different contexts and can be invaluable in real life, I needed to "make critical thinking cool".

 Learning is like working out.
 It's only effective when it's hard work.